-This exchange of self-definition between the librarian and Stumm serves, in a way, as a microcosm of the Parallel Campaign's entire purpose, both in the world of THE MAN WITHOUT OUALITIES and as part of Musil's outlook on the nature of writing.
+This exchange of self-definition between the librarian and Stumm serves, in a way, as a microcosm of the Parallel Campaign's entire purpose, both in the world of THE MAN WITHOUT QUALITIES and as part of Musil's outlook on the nature of writing.
 Thomas Sebastian, a Musil scholar, explains in his book The Intersection of Science and Literature in Robert Musil's THE MAN WITHOUT QUALITIES that "The [Parallel] Campaign is shown to originally exist only in the form of a vague idea manifesting itself first in loose verbal associations, then in a circular letter, and finally in a press release.
 It is thus an allegory of what one can do with words.
 The campaign only exists because people start to speak about it.
 From the start then, the novel's main plot has the peculiar qualities of being merely the possibility of becoming a plot; it has the potential of a plot because it is spoken about and written about.
 Accordingly, the novel's own progress depends in a peculiar way on the creation of a story that relates to how stories are made."
-This revelation, as Coetzee, Gass, and Musil himself might all suggest. is tied to the unideological ideology of essayism: in writing around the knowledge we seek, we discover it.
+This revelation. as Coetzee, Gass, and Musil himself might all suggest, is tied to the unideological ideology of essayism: in writing around the knowledge we seek, we discover it.

-R G closes book and exits to the left of the audience.
-From the RIGHT of the audience, BRO GIAMPIETRO enters, walks to the RIGHT LECTERN and begins to read from DOT DOT DOT 16, quoting R G quoting GABRIEL ZAID on PLATO's PHAEDRUS.
+M B closes book and exits at the BACK of the stage.
+From a door to the RIGHT of the stage, STEPHEN BEASLEY (as BRO GIAMPIETRO) enters, walks to the LEFT LECTERN and begins to read from the copy of DOT DOT DOT 16 he is carrying, quoting ROB GIAMPIETRO quoting GABRIEL ZAID on PLATO's PHAEDRUS.

-BG:
+SB:

 While Socrates' discussion of language privileges speech over writing because writing makes people forgetful of what they know, his dialogue with Phaedrus has been discussed, debated, refuted, and republished for nearly two dozen centuries.
-Through writing, that speech has endured and enriched us, and it is here that Socrates got it very wrong: "Thanks to books, we know Socrates distrusted books," writes poet and cultural critic Gabriel Zaid.
-"Culture is conversation," he continues, "Writing, reading, editing, printing, distributing, cataloging, reviewing, can be fuel for that conversation, ways of keeping it lively.
+Through writing, that speech has endured and enriched us, and it is here that Socrates got it very wrong: "Thanks to books, we know Socrates distrusted books," writes poet and cultural critic Gabriel Zaid, "Culture is conversation," he continues, "Writing, reading, editing, printing, distributing, cataloging, reviewing, can be fuel for that conversation, ways of keeping it lively.
 It could even be said that to publish a book is to insert it into the middle of that conversation, that to establish a publishing house, bookstore, or library is to start a conversation-a conversation that springs, as it should, from local debate, but that opens up, as it should, to all places and times."

-During the above, MARK BEASLEY enters carring a copy of E.C.
+During the above, MIKE SPERLINGER (as MARK BEASLEY) enters carring a copy of E.C.
 LARGE's novel ASLEEP IN THE AFTERNOON (1939).
-He walks to the LEFT LECTERN and (when B G has finished speaking) begins to read as if in dialogue with the previous writer.
+He walks to the RIGHT LECTERN and (when S B has finished speaking) begins to read as if in dialogue with the previous writer.